curlconverter/curlconverter/README.md

 If you want to add new functionality, start with a test.

-- Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.txt`
+- Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.sh`
-- Create a file containing the output in `fixtures/python_output/` with a matching filename (but different extension) like `post_with_headers.py`
+- Create a file containing the output in `fixtures/python/` with a matching filename (but different extension) like `post_with_headers.py`
 - Run tests with `npm test`.
 - If your filenames match correctly, you should see one failing test.
 Fix it by modifying the parser in `util.js` or the generators in `generators/`